Key Points on Dealing with Dog Aggression:

 Signs of Dog Aggression Towards Humans

-It’s essential to recognize the early signs of aggression towards humans to prevent escalation.
+Recognizing the early signs of aggression towards humans is essential to prevent escalation.
 Here are some key indicators:

 Sign Description What It Indicates